solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 *) _Comptes Rendus_.
 1877.
 No. 27.

 Following the procedures of Haidinger, Tschermak has also recently undertaken detailed studies on the formation of the meteorites and disclosed in further writings the findings of this highly interesting examination.
+These works are undoubtedly among the most important and profoundly exhaustive that we possess on this subject.

 ...